mines-researchcomputing/rc-docs/source/pages/computing_options.md

 1. Create an [ACCESS account](https://identity.access-ci.org/new-user-direct) by clicking this [link](https://identity.access-ci.org/new-user-direct) and login using your ACCESS credentials.
     - NOTE: The ACCESS login portal will show Mines as as a login option, but will not work properly until you link from your logged in ACCESS-CI account to your Mines CI-LOGIN account (see [Identity linking page](https://operations.access-ci.org/identity/id-linking)).
 2. Request an [ACCESS allocation](https://allocations.access-ci.org/opportunities).
 There are several tiers of allocation options, each with their own requirements of submission.
 For details on the type of allocations and their requirements, see the [Prepare requests: Overview](https://allocations.access-ci.org/prepare-requests-overview) page.
 For the lowest tier allocation, the "Explore" tier, no prior NSF funding is required to request an allocation.
-Classrooms are also eligible to request allocations. *Make sure to add CIARC staff to your allocation as a member during the allocation request so we can directly support you on the project.* For your convenience, we've summarized the ACCESS allocation options in the table below:
+Classrooms are also eligible to request allocations. *Make sure to add RC staff to your allocation as a member during the allocation request so we can directly support you on the project.* For your convenience, we've summarized the ACCESS allocation options in the table below:

 | Allocation Type | Ideal For  |  Maximum ACCESS Credits Award | Duration |  Requires NSF Grant | Basic Requirements |
 |--------------|-----------|------------|------------|------------|------------|